A3: Thinking, Reports, Examples & Templates

 A3 Examples

-A3 thinking is frequently applied in Lean design and Lean construction during all phases of the process for the purposes of making sound decisions.
+A3 thinking is frequently applied in Lean design and Lean construction during all phases of the process for the purposes of problem solving, continuous improvement and decision making.
 In the example below, A3 thinking is applied to the process of learning Lean design and construction techniques.

 LCI's a3 template